 Magnesium oil can be the most effective topical treatment you’ll try, and is highly therapeutic and healing to skin conditions such as:

 - Poison oak, Burns etc.

-rub thoroughly into the problem area (up to 3 times a day) – the more you rub, the more your skin will absorb; Let dry and wash with water after 30 minutes.
+The more you rub, the more your skin will absorb.
+Let dry and wash with water after 30 minutes.
 If you feel it stings too much, dilute with more water and try again.

 Caution: Magnesium oil is NOT to be ingested.
 Generally, keep away from big open wounds, eyes, and nasal cavities.
 Keep off of genitalia.
 Keep out of reach of children.

 Which Magnesium Oil is the Best?

 I recommend Ancient Minerals Ultra Pure Magnesium Oil.
 It’s highly important the “oil” is made with clean and pure water and some brands’ magnesium oils may derive from unclean or even contaminated bodies of water.

 Other brand which I found safe and effective is Natural Calm.

 That’s it folks, hope you found this post helpful and I’d be super-glad if you came back to report your success stories with this wonderful natural remedy.